malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 ---

-*Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability
+Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability

-This article focuses on the development of a web archive that documents the cultural history of the Texas Coastal Bend ranching communities
+* This article focuses on the development of a web archive that documents the cultural history of the Texas Coastal Bend ranching communities

-The web archives blends a collection of oral histories, transcriptions and photographs
+* The web archive blends a collection of oral histories, transcriptions and photographs

 ---

-*Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability
+Archives Strengthening Historical Narratives: Sharing Digital and Linked Data Resources for Broader Reach and Sustainability

-This collection was particularly concerned with linking themes together to make everything more accessible:
+* This collection was particularly concerned with linking themes together to make everything more accessible:

 “To facilitate discovery of the embedded stories found in this historical region, the TCBC has focused on cross-linking related assets with an emphasis on subjects, people, and the sense of place.”